qolina/ialp17-fred/README.md

 # ialp17-fred
-Semantic-Frame Representation for Event Detection on Twitter
+Main code for IALP17 paper 'Semantic-Frame Representation for Event Detection on Twitter'